ts756632/8_Week_SQL_Challenge/Digital Analysis.md

 **2. How many cookies does each user have on average?**

- -  Use the COUNT and GROUP BY function to find out how many cookies each user has (inner query). <br>
+ -  Use the COUNT and GROUP BY function to find out how many cookies each user has (inner query).
- -  Use the AVG function to calculate average cookies each user has(outer query).<br>
+ -  Use the AVG function to calculate average cookies each user has(outer query).
- -  Use the ROUND function to round the number to 3 decimal places.<br>
+ -  Use the ROUND function to round the number to 3 decimal places.

 ````sql
 SELECT ROUND(AVG(count_cookies),3) AS average_cookies